|Dates:||June 29 – July 19|

 The Himalayan Project

 In the Indian Himalayas at altitudes as high as 17,000 feet a staggering 963 small schools are struggling to provide adequate educations for rural communities.
 ARCC works with an incredible organization that is seeking to stop the flow of families to far away cities in search of education, by providing opportunities for enriched learning in isolated communities.
-During the ARCC India: Himalayan Project, students have the opportunity to teach English, refurbish classrooms and build playgrounds for these remote high-altitude schools.
+ARCC’s Himalayan Project, gives students the opportunity to immerse themselves in a rural community as they teach English, refurbish classrooms and build playgrounds for these remote high-altitude schools.

-The summer program in India, formerly for ARCC alumni only, is now open to everyone 10th grade and up.
-Experience the bustling streets of Delhi.
-Teach English to local school children as the Himalayan peaks tower above you.
+Experience the bustling streets of Delhi and the sheer majesty of the Himalayan mountain range.
+Teach English to local school children as snow capped peaks tower above you.
+Immerse yourself in India’s rich heritage and sample exotic and enticing foods.
+Explore abounding UNESCO world heritage and spiritual sites.
 Watch the sun rise over the majestic Taj Mahal, and much more on this 21 day program in India.

 Welcome and Delhi Exploration